gittuf/gittuf/docs/roadmap.md

 ### Programmable Policy Extensions

 gittuf implements write access control policies that pertain to whether changes were made to a namespace in a Git repository (i.e. validating that a commit on the main branch was created by an authorized person).
-However, other policies may be important to users of a Git repository, such as for example mandating that all commits have a DCO signoff.
+However, other policies may be important to users of a Git repository, such as mandating that all commits have a DCO signoff.
 In these cases, gittuf should be able to allow repository administrators to configure more open-ended policies.

 [#765](https://github.com/gittuf/gittuf/pull/765) introduces the notion of a _Programmable Policy Extension (PPE)_.
 This draws inspiration from